ppreshant/plate-reader-plotting/README.md

    - Processing multiple sheets in .xlsx is possible, for example a multi-day experiment.
 Check the branch `Time_series_master` for this feature.
 2. Program reads the OD, GFP and RFP.
 OD should always be first and any fluorescences in any order after the OD.
    - *Please label the measurements with OD and the name of the fluorophores in the Tecan/Infinite plate reader protocol file before acquiring the data, these will appear in the plots*
-3. Data is processed: Autofluorescence is subtracted, Fluorescence/OD ratio is calculated for each fluorophore.
+3. Data is processed: Autofluorescence is subtracted, Fluorescence/OD ratio is calculated for each fluorophore and MEFL (_molecules of equivalent fluorophores_) normalization is done if samples include small molecule fluorophores (FITC = 100 uM, SULFOrhodamine = 50 uM : _Ask @prashant if you are using different fluorophores/concentrationa and the code can be generalized to include those)._
    - Sample named by common E.coli strains, 'MG1655', 'DH10B' or 'PBS' is assumed to be the background.
 Edit the variable `X`, if your base strain is different.
+   - Code works for these fluorophores: GFP, mGreenlantern, mCherry, mScarlet.
+If you are measuring any other fluorophores, make sure to name them to translate to a **x**FP (CFP, YFP, RFP..)  in variable `measurement.labels_translation` in `1-cleaning.data_manipulate_columns.R`
-4. Two pre-formatted plots are made and saved into a HTML file (for easy access and presentation) for GFP only and GFP/OD, RFP/OD. _Plots show each replicate data as points and the mean using lines and a light grey bar to aid the eye._
+4. Pre-formatted plots are made and saved into a HTML file (for easy access and presentation) for GFP/OD, RFP/OD and raw data of GFP, RFP. _Plots show each replicate data as points and the mean using lines and a light grey bar to aid the eye._
    - <img src="https://user-images.githubusercontent.com/14856479/139571344-f2f0c1c9-9b5b-40ba-8e9d-49997b1b35fb.png" width="500">

 5. A couple of interactive plots are also saved into the HTML for exploratory data analysis.
    - Interactivity using *plotly* is quite powerful with features of zoom, showing subsets of data etc. You are always welcome to add more features using more advanced plotly functions by building the plot from scratch in plotly instead of ggplot2

+6. FInally the data points of the basestrain (MG1655, DH10B etc.) that was subtracted for the fluorescences is shown in the _Data tables_ section

 ## Processing workflow : Kinetic reads